-Dr. Qureshi has been living in Charlottesville, Virginia since 2004 with her three children.
+Dr. Qureshi has been living in Charlottesville, Virginia with her three children since 2004.

-When Dr. Qureshi graduated from medical school in 1996, she was the valedictorian and earned three gold medals and many honors.
-Dr. Qureshi completed her pathology residency at Henry Ford Hospital in Detroit MI, her surgical pathology fellowship at Mayo Clinic in Rochester MN and then her Cytopathology and Dermatopathology fellowships from University of Virginia in 2006.
+Dr. Qureshi graduated from medical school in 1996 as valedictorian, also earning three gold medals and a number of other honors.
+She completed her pathology residency at Henry Ford Hospital in Detroit MI, her surgical pathology fellowship at Mayo Clinic in Rochester MN, and her Cytopathology and Dermatopathology fellowships in the University of Virginia in 2006.

-Dr. Qureshi’s unique skills in Dermatopathology and Cytopathology along with a mix of a strong academic background and years of experience in private practice have helped her to diagnose complex, rare and diagnostically challenging cases.
-Dr. Qureshi is confident in providing you and your patients with premium diagnostic and consultative dermatopathology services.
+Dr. Qureshi’s unique skills in Dermatopathology and Cytopathology, along with a mix of a strong academic background and years of experience in private practice have helped her to diagnose complex, rare and diagnostically challenging cases.
+Dr. Qureshi is confident she will provide you and your patients with premium diagnostic and consultative dermatopathology services.

 Dr. Qureshi is currently licensed to practice medicine in the District of Columbia, Florida, Georgia, Illinois, Louisiana, Maryland, Michigan, Minnesota, New Jersey, North Carolina, Ohio, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

-Dr. Qureshi is an active fellow member of American Academy of Dermatology (AAD), American Society of Clinical Pathologist (ASCP), College of American Pathologist (CAP), United States and Canadian Academy of Pathology (USCAP), Virginia Society of Pathologists (VSP), Medical Society of Virginia (MSV), the American Medical Association (AMA), and Mayo Alumni Association.
+Dr. Qureshi is an active fellow member of the American Academy of Dermatology (AAD), American Society of Clinical Pathologists (ASCP), College of American Pathologists (CAP), United States and Canadian Academy of Pathology (USCAP), Virginia Society of Pathologists (VSP), Medical Society of Virginia (MSV), American Medical Association (AMA), and Mayo Alumni Association.

-Dr. Qureshi has published several valuable pathology articles and has presented her work in various national and international conferences.
+Dr. Qureshi has published several valuable pathology articles, and has presented her work in various national and international conferences.
+Her published papers include:

 2: Erdag G, Qureshi HS, Patterson JW, Wick MR. CD34-positive dendritic cells disappear from scars but are increased in pericicatricial tissue.
 J Cutan Pathol.
 2008 Aug;35(8):752-6.